Skip to content

 • mcp:account.receipts

 Human account pages use browser sessions.
-API, CLI, and MCP calls use bearer tokens with explicit scopes, so keep machine-client tokens separate from browser sign-in state.
+REST and CLI calls use an API key; MCP calls use an OAuth-issued scoped token.
+Keep machine-client credentials separate from browser sign-in state.